nerab/manbook/README.md

     manbook ls grep bash --output ./my-favorite-pages/
     manbook -a -o ./manpages/

+    mktoc ./my-favorite-pages/
+    mktoc --title "Kindle and the Fourty Amazons" ./my-favorite-pages/

 # HISTORY #
 After I bought a Kindle, the idea was born to put the man pages of my Mac onto my Kindle.
 My requirements are: